pingevt/drupal-airtable/drupal-airtable.md

 - It can be an easier interface than Google Sheets
 - There are multiple ways to enter content (rows vs cards)
 - We can break up content onto separate sheets according to the content type or task and link them (instead of having 1 really big sheet).
-- Linked fields can autopopulate content (less copy and pasting)
+- Linked fields can auto-populate content (less copy and pasting)

 ^ From our content team.